 - Gather your materials.
-I got 3 different lock/ key combos at a discount store, you want them to look different so it’s not too confusing.
+I got three different lock/ key combos at a discount store; you want them to look different, so it’s not too confusing.
 I also a binder ring for a key chain and a tray to keep the activity in one place.

-- I helped with the first before I was shooed away by my independent 2 year old.
+I helped with the first before I was shooed away by my independent 2-year-old.
+Let them do it themselves, and even fail.

 There is something about kids and keys… both my kids fight over who gets to unlock the mailbox.